fishjam-cloud/documentation/guide/setup/index.md

 ### Participant token

-Token that your backend shoudl pass to end client as authentication method for user to access room.
+Token that your backend should pass to end client as authentication method for user to access room.

 ### Fishjam URL